 If you ask Trav, he’ll tell you how much I gripe about all the things wrong with the expectations and excess of gift-giving at Christmas, but I always love surprises!
 The basket was filled with wine, chocolate, cookies, tangerines, homemade pierogi, and borscht.
 Dorota knew I’d been sick and said it would fix me right up.

-With countless gestures from friends here and messages from friends and family back home, we couldn’t help but feel surrounded by love on this very merry Swiss Christmas.
+With countless gestures from friends here and messages from friends and family back home, we couldn’t help but feel surrounded by love on this very merry Christmas in Switzerland.
+Hopefully it will be the first of many.